← All claims

 2026 · Eur J Clin Nutr

-RCT contradicts moderate In established T2D, adding a 12h overnight IF window to CR gave no clear glycemic advantage over CR alone — independent head-to-head undercutting iTRE superiority.
+RCT supports moderate In established T2D, adding a 12h overnight IF window to CR gave no clear glycemic advantage over CR alone — independent head-to-head undercutting iTRE superiority.

 Khalafi